 Experience life in Laos as only Stray can show you, during a homestay at a remote Lao village on the banks of the Mekong River.
 No other groups visit this village, so it's as off-the-beaten-path as you can get.
-Follow the local kids to their favourite swimming hole, play petanque in the packed dirt village square with the locals, and witness a welcoming baci ceremony during the evening (followed by country karaoke under the stars, of course!).
+As you arrive you'll be greeted my the local children, welcomed to the village by the Chief and witness a special welcoming baci ceremony during the evening.

 Vibe: The vibe at the Mekong Homestay is welcoming, friendly, and warm.
-The local people in this cluster of three tiny villages appreciate the little tourism that they get, and you’ll instantly be made to feel at home as you walk past people’s homes and they greet you with a ‘sabaidee’ and a smile.
+The local people in tiny village appreciate the little tourism that they get, and you’ll instantly be made to feel at home as you walk past people’s homes and they greet you with a ‘sabaidee’ (hello) and a smile.

 Known for: Being so off-the-beaten-track that it’s not known at all!
 However, Stray travellers know it for its authentic home stay experience, and a chance to gain real insight into rural Laos.
 Stray is the only group that visits this special village.

 This special Lao ceremony takes place after dinner in the village hall.
 It consists of prayer, drinking Lao whiskey, and the people of the village tying 32 cotton bracelets (representing the 32 components of your soul) around your wrist.
 The ritual is thought to protect you, bring you good luck and health, and leave a small piece of you wherever you go in your travels.
 It's followed by a singalong - the villagers will sing in Laos, and then you'll sing a song in English.
 It's a real Lao-style party!

 Should it not be a weekend or the holidays, make sure to visit the village school.
 The children are thrilled for the company and enjoy practicing their English with visitors.
 It is a truly eye opening experience compared to what you have at home, but these children are a breath of fresh air with their gratefulness and appreciation.